huuvghieu/tymex_internship_program_test/README.md

-# Currency Converter - Android Compose Multi-Module Project
+# Currency Converter - Android Compose Clean-Architecture Project

 Currency Converter is an Android project built using Jetpack Compose and follows a clean architecture.